 In native British terms, the “bangers” portion of the dish has been linked to the World War I meat shortage.

-Traditional dishes are made of pork or beef, or a Cumberland sausage, long, coiled and named for the ancient county of Cumberland, England.
+Traditional dishes are made of pork or beef, or a Cumberland sausage, long, coiled, and named for the ancient county of Cumberland, England.

-Bangers & Mash is sometimes served with onion gravy, fried onions, baked beans or peas.
+Bangers & Mash is sometimes served with onion gravy, fried onions, baked beans, or peas.

 Using leftovers from those delicious potatoes, I will explain a great way to reheat mashed potatoes without getting “chef Mike,” (aka microwave), involved.

 The glass bowl should sit in the saucepan but allow a 2″-3″ gap between the bottom of the bowl and the top of the water.

-Place on stove under medium heat.
+Place on the stove under medium heat.

 Add 1 Tablespoon of butter, per 1 cup of leftover potatoes you have in the bowl.